prabshah/nodejs-weather-app/README.md

 The frontend serves as an interface with the user.
 I aimed to achieve a simple yet attractive design while keeping the user experience as the highest prority.
 I have used `Express.js` and `ejs` templeting engine to acheive the server-side rendering.

-The backend uses Node.js to create a server and uses a simple Node.js module called `request` for http calls to communicate with the OpenWeatherMap Api.
+The backend uses Node.js to create a server and uses a simple Node.js module called `request` for making http calls to communicate with the OpenWeatherMap Api.

 The running application can be accessed [`here`](https://young-lowlands-57584.herokuapp.com)